-Precision provides transportation for all Derrickhands, Floorhands and Snubbing Assistants to and from the worksite.
-The driller or operator is responsible for picking up the crew and driving them to site.
-Other means of transportation may include traveling by bus.
+Precision provides transportation for all Derrickhands and Floorhands to and from the worksite.
+The driller is responsible for picking up the crew and driving them to site.
+Other means of transportation may include traveling by bus or plane.
 The use of personal vehicles is allowed.

 Where do I live while working?